umccr/umccrise/workflow.md

              - grab the `INFO/gnomad_AF` field
                - if that exists, is `>= 0.01`, and is not a HMF/SAGE HOTSPOT,
                  discard it
-               - now count the remaining vars, and if `< 500K`, copy those to the next step
-               - if `>= 500K` though, let's go back to the start and try to discard only variants that overlap the cancer gene list
          - Write the count stats into the yaml output
        - `somatic_vcf_clean_info`
          - input: above output subset VCF